Virginia State Tax Options for Those With Back Taxes

 The Department of Taxation’s ability to collect back taxes is limited somewhat by the Statute of Limitations.
 The Statute of Limitations is a period prescribed by law for a specific type of legal action.

 According to Virginia Code § 58.1-104 and the Virginia Tax Administrative Code, the Department must assess past due taxes within 36 months from the date the taxpayer initially owed the tax.
 However, if the taxpayer fails to file his or her return, then the Statute of Limitations does not apply.
-In other words, the Department can collect taxes at any time in the future.
+In other words, if you have unfiled returns, the Department can assess and collect the taxes at any time in the future.

 Some Options If You Owe VA Back Taxes